Governance

 A local governor term of office will normally be four years, with a maximum of 3 consecutive terms at the same academy.
 Any parish priest appointed as a foundation governor shall not be subject to this restriction and shall be able to serve such terms as are required.
 A local governor may serve more than 3 consecutive terms if these are not at the same academy.

 Foundation governors may be removed from office by the Members, acting on behalf of the Archbishop.
-Parent governors may be removed from office by the LGC following agreement of the SELCAT Board.
+Parent governors may be removed from office by the LGC following agreement of the Trust Board.

 All governor appointments will follow an analysis of the most recent skills audit for the LGC with the successful candidate most closely matching the requirements of the LGC at that time.